Employment trends and data

 - Four out of Ohio's top 10 employers are in health care.

 - Health care and health care support are projected to be the highest growth occupation groups through 2024.

 - Ohio has no state corporate income tax, inventory tax, personal property tax, tax on products sold outside of Ohio, machinery and equipment or R&D investments.

 - At 2.8 percent, Ohio's tax rate for new capital-intensive manufacturing is the lowest in the Midwest.
 This compares with Michigan, 9.7 percent; Indiana, 11.7 percent; Kentucky, 9.8 percent; Pennsylvania, 5.4 percent; and Illinois, 4.6 percent.

 - Ohio has a common-sense regulatory climate and a balanced state budget with more than $2 billion in reserves.

-- Ohio's business climate is ranked the fourth best in the country according to Site Selection (November 2017).
+- Ohio's business climate is ranked the third best in the country according to Site Selection (2019).